SFBBGroup/AutoHMD/AutoHMD/submit/README.md

 # submit/ — Simulation Submission and Execution

-This folder contains the files needed to run the full Heated MD simulation protocol, from minimisation through multi-temperature production MD, followed by automatic trajectory compaction, iRMSD calculation, and RMSD plotting.
+This folder contains the files needed to run the full Heated MD simulation protocol, from minimization through multi-temperature production MD, followed by automatic trajectory compaction, iRMSD calculation, and RMSD plotting.

 ---